ohoang/scoreboard/README.md

-# Getting Started with Create React App
+# Getting Started with Self rebalancing Leaderboard

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can start by running:

+### `yarn install`

+yarn install is used to install all dependencies for a project.
+The dependencies are retrieved from the project’s package.json file, and stored in the yarn.lock file.

 ### `yarn start`